fr-ser/scaffolding-management/README.md

 Run `make test-all` to run all available tests.

+#### E2E Tests

+The following hints can help running e2e tests:

+- in order to run the tests against a running development environment use:
+  `PLAYWRIGHT_BACKEND_PORT=5173 npm run test:e2e`
+- in order to run tests with a UI use:
+  `PLAYWRIGHT_BACKEND_PORT=5173 npm run test:e2e -- --ui`

 ## Deployment

 The application is manually deployed via the `make deploy` command.